Robert A. Taft: 1944 re-election

 In 1944 Taft was nearly defeated in his bid for a second term in the Senate.
-His Democratic opponent, former Ohio Lt.
-Governor William G. Pickrel, received major support from Ohio's labor unions and internationalists, and lost by fewer than 18,000 votes out of nearly three million cast, or a margin of less than one percent.
+His Democratic opponent, former Ohio lieutenant governor William G. Pickrel, received major support from Ohio's labor unions and internationalists, and lost by fewer than 18,000 votes out of nearly three million cast, or a margin of less than one percent.
 Taft lost Cleveland, the state's largest city, by 96,000 votes, and he trailed in most of Ohio's largest urban areas, but he ran strong in the state's rural regions and small towns, carried 71 of Ohio's 88 counties, and so avoided defeat.
 His near-defeat in 1944 "was ever to confound Taft's insistence that he was a potent vote getter", and played a role in his failure to win the Republican presidential nomination in 1948.
 Following his re-election, Taft became chairman of the Senate Republican Conference in 1944.